Impacts of aspect ratio on task accuracy in parallel coordinates: Introduction

 Prior work indicates that perception of patterns in scatter plots is significantly affected by scale and aspect ratio \cite{Cleveland1988-le} and as such it is reasonable to assume that PCPs may also be affected, leading to potentially variable performance dependent on choices made in spatial layout.

-For example, Gehlenborg \& Wong \cite{Gehlenborg2012-ju} note that AR affects the perception of line crossings and suggest that axis height and separation distance should be adjusted such that the absolute value of all angles is close to 45 degrees.
+For example, Gehlenborg \& Wong \cite{Gehlenborg2012-ju} note that aspect ratio affects the perception of line crossings and suggest that axis height and separation distance should be adjusted such that the absolute value of all angles is close to 45 degrees.

-In existing evaluations of PCPs, an AR of 1:1 (1) or 1:2 (0.5) is frequently used.
-For example, Li et al. \cite{Li2010-mm} compared the perception of correlation levels between scatter plots and PCPs, with both PCPs and scatter plots having a 1:1 ratio.
+In existing evaluations of PCPs, an aspect ratio of 1:1 (1) or 1:2 (0.5) is frequently used.
+For example, Li et al. \cite{Li2010-fe} compared the perception of correlation levels between scatter plots and PCPs, with both PCPs and scatter plots having a 1:1 ratio.

-To the best of our knowledge, there is no existing quantitative evaluation of the effect of the AR on user tasks.
-It is plausible that differing ARs may affect task success, especially given the differing patterns formed by positive and negative correlations and the associated performance difference \cite{Harrison2014-ks,Li2010-mm}.
+To the best of our knowledge, there is no existing robust quantitative evaluation of the effect of aspect ratio on user tasks.
+It is plausible that differing aspect ratios may affect task success, especially given the differing patterns formed by positive and negative correlations and the associated performance difference \cite{Harrison2014-ks,Li2010-fe}.

+In parallel to our work, Meka et al. \cite{Meka2025-hy} conducted a study to explore simple negative/positive correlation perception in PCPs under varying aspect ratios and correlation coefficients.
+This study does not appear to find significant differences in accuracy of responses with the exception of 1:1 and 9:16.
+The response measure simply evaluated whether the participants correctly identified negative or positive correlations and as such inferences are very limited, with no consideration of the under- or over-estimation of the strength of a correlation.

 This paper contributes three key elements to the field of visualization research: